Tahoora78/Order_delay_notification_system/README.md

 I have used Celery for this project to reduce the load on the server.

+by delay_order:
+all orders that has been delayed will be added to delayReport table and queue

+by assign_agent_to_order:
+an agent would be assigned to one of the order of delay_order

 To run this program you can use this command: docker-compose run